quirky14-dev/HiveSync/phases/Phase_H_AI_and_Preview_Pipeline.md

 * Understand all preview/AI flows end-to-end
 * Map routing/tier rules
 * Plan callback validation
-* Understand artifact lifecycle in R2
+* Understand Layout JSON + snapshot asset lifecycle in R2

 > When Phase H is complete, stop.
 > Wait for the user to type `next` to proceed to Phase I.